Sidebar in Maps

 D. An individual result shows you a number of pieces of metadata including the dataset title, the creators, the associated species (if applicable and set) and the ID of the dataset.

 You also have different buttons depending on the contents of the dataset.
-Clicking on these buttons will either upon the dataset in a new tab or open the corresponding image, scaffold or simulation within the Map interface.
+Clicking on these buttons will either open the dataset in a new tab or open the corresponding image, scaffold, or simulation within the Map interface.

 Sidebar dataset cards